OpenWaterFoundation/owf-app-infomapper-ng-doc-user/mkdocs-project/docs/appendix-adding-a-story/add-story.md

 [Install and Config appendix](../appendix-install/app-config.md).

 ## Configuration file ##

-**NOTE: This is a work in progress and will likely change until this message is removed.**

 The following tables describe each story configuration mandatory and optional properties, with a simple example at the end.
 Each section describes the "object"